fbpx

 View our COVID / Communicable disease plan

-* Terms and conditions: student must successfully complete the program and have satisfactory performance and attendance.
+* Terms and conditions for work placement: student must successfully complete the full Diploma program and have satisfactory performance and attendance.

 BC Private Training Designated